Words nearby sequestral

-Sequestral is an adjective that means involving a sequestrum—a fragment of dead tissue, usually bone, that has separated from healthy tissue as a result of injury or disease.
+Sequestral is an adjective that means involving a sequestrum—a fragment of dead bone or other tissue that has separated from healthy tissue as a result of injury or disease.

 Sequestral fragments can occur in many different areas of the body, such as the arms, legs, feet, spine, and hips.

 Example: The sequestral tissue consists mostly of bone fragments.